 By the time UEFA took control of the competition in 1995 many English clubs were disillusioned with it, however qualification to the UEFA Cup was added an incentive for three teams.
 The competition ceased to exist in 2008, with clubs qualifying for the early rounds of the Europa League instead.

-So of the 8 total competitions UEFA have launched or been involved in over the past 60 years, just half still exist.
+So of the 9 total competitions UEFA have launched or been involved in over the past 65 years, just over half still exist.
 The rest have all been rolled into the remaining competitions with UEFA clearly looking to streamline proceedings.
-That’s probably not the best way to describe it though, as the Champions League, Europa League and Club World Cup have all continued to expand, and this looks set to continue from 2021 and beyond.
+That’s probably not the best way to describe it though, as the Champions League, Europa League and Club World Cup have all continued to expand, and this looks set to continue from 2021 and beyond with the Europa Conference League.
 It means more matches and more demands on both players and fans, but more lucrative sponsorship and television deals for those at the top.
+The challenge for UEFA is now to satisfy the top European clubs and continue to quash their threats to breakaway into a “Super League”.